Thermal Operations in general are not memoryless: Characterization of transitions possible by means of (without CO5 MCO0 without CO5 )

 \onecolumngrid

-\section{Characterization of transitions possible by means of \texorpdfstring{$\mcoww$ without \textbf{CO5}}{MCO0 without CO5}}
+\section{Characterization of transitions possible by means of \texorpdfstring{$\mcoww$ (without \textbf{CO5}}{MCO0 without CO5})}

-In this section of the Appendix, we will provide a full characterization of the set of transitions that can be done with no work cost by Coarse Operations \textbf{CO2} and \textbf{CO3}.
+In this section of the Appendix, we will provide a nearly full characterization -- with one intriguing exception that remains open (when either the initial state or the final state is the pure ground state) -- of the set of transitions that can be done with no work cost by Coarse Operations \textbf{CO2} and \textbf{CO3}.
 In the next section, we will expand it by \textbf{CO5}.